Resources for businesses, nonprofits and agriculture affected by Hurricane Milton

 G. U.S. Small Business Administration (SBA) loans - Hurricane Milton

+The Small Business Administration (SBA) provides long-term low interest loans up to $2 million to cover disaster losses not fully covered by insurance.
 Depending on the circumstance, businesses may be eligible for the following loans:

 To apply: